JrVerbiest/jrverbiest.github.io/README.md

   General engineering support.
 Data, signal processing (time series), sensor data cleansing and data preparation for statistical analysis.

   As a researcher involved in the FWO-funded project, from dr. L. Moumdjian, *“Auditory-motor coupling in persons with a cerebellar impairment.”*, PI: prof. dr. P. Feys.
+Co-author of several scientific publications (see publication list).

   🔨 Software tools: Python, Pandas, and SciPy.